ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 #### A simple Mixin for constants

 We have to be careful when handling topics.
-If we hardcode the topic name into each file, things starts to get messy.
-To solve this, we create a very simple object that defines a kind of constant with the topic name.
-This way we can pull in the topic mixin and reference them instead.
+If we hardcode the topic name into each file, things start to get messy.
+To solve this, we create a very simple object that defines a constant with the topic name.
+This way we can pull in the topic mixin and reference the constants instead.
 The topics mixin looks like this:

 `src/main/amp/web/js/example/widgets/_TopicsMixin.js`